pgraham/php-annotations/README.md

 $annotations['LikesToEat'] == array('cheese', 'kraft dinner', 'hot dogs');
 ```

-Some values will be cast into their appropriate types; `true` and `false` will
+Some values will be cast into their appropriate types; The strings `'true'` and
-be cast to their boolean equivalents and numeric values will be cast to either
+`'false'` will be cast to their boolean equivalents and numeric values will be
-int or float types.
+cast to either int or float types.

 ### Parameters